 Please notify your doctor or pharmacist if you are taking the above medication, dosage adjustments might be needed.

 There are no registered pharmaceutical products containing Chloroquine in Hong Kong.
-However, its derivative Hydroxychloroquine is available as a prescription only medicine.
+However, its derivative Hydroxychloroquine is available as prescription-only medicine.
 Click here for more information about Hydroxychloroquine.

 For detailed information about the use of Chloroquine in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.